schemaspy/schemaspy/README.md

 The diagrams can be generated quickly and even as a part of your CI/CD workflow to ensure it's always up to date.

+## Your database in numbers

+SchemaSpy can collect various kinds of interesting statistics to describe the shape and form of your database's structure.
+Drill down deeper into these statistics directly in the report or export them to excel or CSV for further QA analysis.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.